Topological Characterization of Consensus in Distributed Systems: Applications

-In this section, we finally consider message adversaries that are not limit-closed, like the ones of \cite{FG11,Pfl18:master,WSS19:DC}.
-Unfortunately, we cannot use the $\varepsilon$-approximations according to Definition~\ref{def:epsilonPSv} for non-compact message adversaries.
-Even if $\varepsilon$ is made arbitrarily small, Lemma~\ref{lem:closedepsilonapprox} does not hold.
-An illustration is shown in Fig.~\ref{fig:noncompactMA}.
-Hence, adding a ball $B_{\varepsilon}(a)$ in the iterative construction of $PS_{z}^\varepsilon$, where $d_{\min}(a,r)<\epsilon$ for some forbidden limit sequence $r$, inevitably lets the construction grow into some $PS_{z'}^\varepsilon$ where $z'$ has a different valence than $z$.
-Whereas this could be avoided by adapting $\varepsilon$ when coming close to $r$, the resulting approximation does not provide any advantage over directly using the connected components.
+What does not work here, however, are our $\varepsilon$-approximations according to Definition~\ref{def:epsilonPSv}, and everything built on top of it: Even if $\varepsilon$ would be made arbitrarily small, Lemma~\ref{lem:closedepsilonapprox} does not hold.
+An illustration is shown in Figure~\ref{fig:noncompactMA}.
+It is apparent that adding a ball $B_{\varepsilon}(\alpha)$ in the iterative construction of some $\Sigma_{\gamma}^\varepsilon$, where $\dunif(\alpha,\rho)<\varepsilon$ for some forbidden limit sequence $\rho$, inevitably lets the construction grow into some $\Sigma_{\delta}^\varepsilon$ lying in a different strong broadcaster decision set.
+Whereas this could be avoided by adapting $\varepsilon$ when coming close to $r$, the resulting approximation would not provide any advantage over directly using our characterization \cref{thm:consensusallMA}.

-Actually, this is in accordance with the existing solutions for non-compact message adversaries we are aware of, albeit they typically use their complement, namely, excluded sequences.
-For example, the binary consensus algorithms for $n=2$ given in \cite{FG11,Pfl18:master} assume that the algorithm knows a fair or a pair of unfair sequences a priori, which effectively partition the sequence space into two connected components.\footnote{Note that there are uncountably many choices for separating $PS(0)$ and $PS(1)$ here.} The $(D+1)$-VSRC message adversary of \cite{WSS19:DC} even excludes all sequences without a root component that is vertex-stable for at least $D+1$ rounds, where $D$ is the dynamic diameter that ensures broadcastability by all root members, which renders the remaining connected components broadcastable.
+These topological findings are of course in accordance with the results on non-limit closed message adversaries we are aware of.
+In particular, the binary consensus algorithm for $n=2$ by Fevat and Godard~\cite{FG11} assumes that the algorithm knows a fair execution or a pair of unfair executions according to \cref{def:fairunfair} a priori, which effectively partition the execution space into two connected components.\footnote{Note that there are uncountably many choices for separating $\Sigma_0$ and $\Sigma_1$ here, however.} Such a limit exclusion is also exploited in the counterexample to consensus task solvability for $n=2$ via a decision map that is not continuous~\cite{GKM14:PODC}, which has been suggested by Godard and Perdereau \cite{GP20:MSCS}: It excludes just the unfair execution $\alpha$ based on $\{\leftrightarrow,\leftarrow,\leftarrow,\dots\}$, but not the unfair execution $\beta$ caused by $\{\rightarrow,\leftarrow,\leftarrow,\dots\}$, which satisfies $d_p(\alpha,\beta)=0$ for the right process $p$ and hence makes consensus impossible.

-We restate the following necessary and sufficient condition for solving consensus with a non-compact message adversary from Theorem~\ref{thm:charbroadcastability}:

-\begin{theorem}[Consensus characterization for non-compact MAs] A non-compact message adversary allows to solve consensus if and only if every $v$-valent $PS_{z_v}$, $v\in \VO$, is broadcastable for some process. \end{theorem}

-We will finally prove that the set of to be excluded limit sequences for any decision set $PS(v)$ is compact for a message adversary that allows to solve consensus: